-The Supernatural vs. Reason
+Mystery: Supernatural vs. Reason

 The Italian Secretary: A Further Adventure of Sherlock Holmes

-Caleb Carr; Carroll & Graf Publishers
+-- by Caleb Carr; Carroll & Graf Publishers

-The interaction of the two Holmes brothers, complete with childhood embarrassments and the special relationship Mycroft has with the Queen of England are quite engaging, reeling in the reader to be shocked by the midnight blood and gore that follow.
+The interplay of the Holmes brothers, complete with childhood embarrassments and the special relationship Mycroft has with the Queen of England are quite engaging, reeling in the reader to be shocked by the midnight blood and gore that follow.
 Turn out the lights in your own castle and read this by candlelight.
 Ignore the Italian Aria you hear coming from your attic.

-Caleb Carr has ramped up the original characters in an entertaining way in a venue that his background of historical expertise and research abilities have solidified.
-A professor of military history with a number of non-fiction texts to his credit, he has created a believable story in The Italian Secretary
+Caleb Carr has ramped up the original characters in an entertaining way in a venue that his background of historical expertise and research abilities have solidified: Scotland and Holyrood Palace.

-Carr's investigating Dr. Kreizler has become immensely popular and the Conan Doyle estate as well as the mystery and suspense reading public would like to see Holmes and Kreizler in the same novel.
+Carr's investigating Dr. Kreizler (the alienist) has become immensely popular and the Conan Doyle estate, as well as the mystery and suspense reading public, would like to see Holmes and Kreizler in the same novel.

 Italian Ghosts in Scotland